Here are two excerpts with his views about how math has been taught:

 It is only possible to understand the commutativity of multiplication by counting and re-counting soldiers by ranks and files or by calculating the area of a rectangle in the two ways.
 Any attempt to do without this interference by physics and reality into mathematics is sectarianism and isolationism which destroy the image of mathematics as a useful human activity in the eyes of all sensible people.

-Let me also quote two insightful Hacker News comments:
+Let me also quote two insightful comments made at Hacker News: